vietcgi/ansible-infra/ROLE_DESIGN_REVIEW.md

 Your roles are **production-grade quality**.
 They:

-✅ Follow Ansible best practices throughout
-✅ Have excellent security posture
+[CHECK] Follow Ansible best practices throughout [CHECK] Have excellent security posture
-✅ Are well-documented and clear
+[CHECK] Are well-documented and clear
-✅ Are flexible and reusable
+[CHECK] Are flexible and reusable
-✅ Handle errors gracefully
+[CHECK] Handle errors gracefully
-✅ Are idempotent and safe
+[CHECK] Are idempotent and safe
-✅ Support multiple platforms
+[CHECK] Support multiple platforms
-✅ Are actively maintained
+[CHECK] Are actively maintained

 **No critical issues found.**